World Zionist Organization

-The Jewish Agency is a parallel organisation, with goals, attributes and leadership closely intertwined with those of the Zionist Organization during the years before the establishment of the State of Israel, and to varying degrees after that.
-Significant changes to the statutes of both organisations occurred in 1952, 1970 and 1979.
+The Jewish Agency for Israel is a parallel organization, with goals, attributes and leadership closely intertwined with those of the Zionist Organization during the years before the establishment of the State of Israel, and to varying degrees after that.
+Significant changes to the statutes of both organizations occurred in 1952, 1970 and 1979.

 History

 Founded as the Zionist Organization (הַהִסְתַּדְּרוּת הַצִּיּוֹנִית; HaHistadrut HaTsionit), or ZO, in 1897 at the First Zionist Congress, held from August 29 to August 31 in Basel, Switzerland.
 The ZO's newspaper Die Welt was founded in the same year.
-It changed its name to World Zionist Organization in January 1960.
+It changed its name to World Zionist Organization in January 1960, when a new constitution was adopted (see full text at External links).

 The ZO served as an umbrella organization for the Zionist movement, whose objective was the creation of a Jewish homeland in Eretz Yisrael – at that time under the Ottoman Empire and following the First World War, the British Mandate of Palestine.
 When the State of Israel was declared 51 years later on May 14, 1948, many of its new administrative institutions were already in place, having evolved during the regular Zionist Congresses of the previous decades.
 Some of these institutions remain to this day.